 It turns out the hazardous wastes were being based on a risk assessment.
 Risk assessments, from my standpoint, are notoriously corrupt.
 Because the assumptions are arbitrary and there’s really no control per that whole procedure on getting good assumptions in the risk assessment, independent, good assumptions in the risk assessments.
 You’ve got factors that you can crank in and da-da, da-da., John Till did this extensively for getting the analysis for the downwinders.

-Karen: The HEDR Report.
+Steele: The HEDR Report.

 Cook: The HEDR [Hanford Environmental Dose Reconstruction] Report, right.